pymupdf/PyMuPDF/docs/page.rst

    .. attribute:: header

-      A `TableHeader` object if detected.
+      A `TableHeader` object.

       :type: `TableHeader`

    .. attribute:: bbox

-      The bounding box of the table given as a tuple `(x0, y0, x1, y1)`.
-This is the rectangle that contains all cells of the table.
+      The bounding box of all cells of the table header.

       :type: :ref:`Rect`